meteatamel/cloudtasks-samples/queue-uri-override-http-tasks-buffer/README.md

 advantage of the queue-level HTTP uri overrides and the BufferTask API to create HTTP target tasks more easily.

+## What is BufferTask API?

 The CreateTask API is the old way of creating Tasks and requires the client to send in a Task object to the API with all the required fields set.

-The BufferTask API is the new method which takes a an arbitrary HTTP request and converts it into a Task object without needing Cloud Tasks client library.
+BufferTask is a new API that allows the users to create an HTTP Task without the need to provide any Task Configuration (HTTP URL, headers, authorization), allowing you to simply send a message or the body of your request to the Buffer API.

+This enables easier integration with services as Cloud Tasks can now be deployed in front of your service without needing any code changes on the client side.
+Any arbitrary HTTP request sent to the BufferTask API will be wrapped as a Task object and delivered to the destination set at the queue-level.

+To use the BufferTask API, the queue needs to have the Target URI configuration set, or in other words, the previous feature: Queue-level routing configuration is a prerequisite for using the BufferTask API.

 ## Setup